5 Nationals Park Tips For Newbies

 If you’re visiting the ballpark in our nation’s capital for the first time, or if you’re coming from out of town, there are definitely a few things you should know…here are five Nationals Park tips for a great ballpark experience.

 But you don’t have to sit way up there…in the upper level in the outfield are some great food items and lounge areas, and quite a few spots where you can grab a stool and sit and rest your food on a counter.
-If you don’t mind standing, there are rails to lean on almost everywhere else in the ballpark, just make sure your bladder is empty before you stake a good one.
+If you don’t mind standing, there are rails to lean on almost everywhere else in the ballpark, just make sure you’ve taken care of business before you stake a good one.

 Nationals Park Tips #3) Take the Metro.
-Advice varies on the best way to get to Nats Park, but the parking situation there is among the worst in baseball.
+Advice varies on the best way to get to Nats Park, but the parking situation there is among the worst of ballparks I’ve visited.
 There are a limited amount of lots, and even the ones that are a mile or more away can be $20.
-The traffic situation for games has improved, but it’s still not much fun if you are there less than two hours before gametime.
+The traffic situation for games has been improved, but it’s still not much fun if you are there less than two hours before gametime.
 Even street parking is scarce and expensive.

 Nationals Park Tips #4) Get a Ben’s Chili Half-Smoke.
 It’s not cheap…ballpark food never is…but save the Shake Shack and Box Frites and that Danny Meyer stuff for your next trip to Citi Field.
-Ben’s is a real, genuine D.C. institution, and their spicy sausages with chili and cheese are still a go-to item here.
-There are lots of great choices for food at Nationals Park, like the Jammin’ Island jerk chicken and the Mike Isabella sandwich stands, but try the Ben’s dog first.
+Ben’s is a real, genuine D.C. institution, and their spicy sausages with chili and cheese are still a go-to item here if you can handle the kick.

 Nationals Park Tips #5) Be in your seat in the middle of the fourth.
 One of the stories you want to share with people about your first game at Nats Park, of course, is not only who won the famous President’s Race, but also the spectacular fashion with which Teddy Roosevelt lost.
 And you’ll want to read about it in the excellent “Let Teddy Win” blog the next day.

 Finally, if you’re a visiting team fan, expect the locals to be respectful so long as you’re not in their face.
-Nationals fans have had to deal with visiting Phillies and Mets fans, and they tolerate a lot.
+Nationals fans have to deal with visiting Phillies and Mets fans, and they tolerate a lot.
 They’re nice people, but don’t push them.
 At least unless you plan on buying hot dogs for an entire section.
 (Yes, I saw a really loud and obnoxious Mets fan do that once.
-It’s a goofy goofy game.)
+Baseball is a goofy goofy game.)